shreshth410/penguin-specie-predicter/README.md

-# 🐧 Data Analysis and Intelligence Assignment 4 (DAIA4)
+# 🐧 Demonstration of Exploratory Data Analysis on a Penguin Specie Dataset (DAIA4)

 ## 📘 Project Overview
 This project explores **data analysis and machine learning techniques** using the *Palmer Penguins dataset*.
 The objective is to perform **data preprocessing**, **classification**, and **clustering** to understand the relationships between various penguin species and their characteristics.